 Multivitamins almost never contain nutrients such as proteins or essential fatty acids—normally those supplements need to be consumed outside a multivitamin.
 Multivitamins also tend to not have much calcium or potassium included due to the bulkiness of those nutrients, so if those are a concern you may need an additional source.
 Most multivitamins do not contain iron, so if you are a woman of iron bearing age and/or a vegetarian you may need to look hard for one that contains iron, or take iron on the side.

 Not all multivitamins are of high quality.
 The cheapest ones are not made of highly absorbable ingredients.
-You get what you pay for with multivitamins.
+You tend to get what you pay for with multivitamins.